 Wet Areas in the Home

-If you start noticing that some unusual areas in your home are wet, you can suspect a leak.
+If you notice some unusual areas in your home are damp or wet, you can suspect a leak.
 This is one of the symptoms you can find easily if you suspect a main water line leak.
-All you have to do is check for wet areas in places that have no business being so.
+All you have to do is check for wet areas in your home.
+If the leak is coming from somewhere near a water source, such as a sink or toilet, it’s possible it is more of a minor leak.
+But, if you find some water marks, or damp ceiling tiles in the basement where the is no faucet nearby, you could very well have a leak in your main water line.

 Standard water should never have any odor, not to talk of a bad one.
-If you start smelling anything funny with the water in your home, check for other symptoms like dead pests.
+If you start smelling anything funny with the water in your home, check for other symptoms like discolored water, damp areas in the home, or even dead pests near the suspected source.
 If you can’t trace any other symptoms, you can get an expert to be sure that it’s a main water line leak.

 For most homes, the plumber usually fixes the main water line on the floor.
 When there’s a leak in the main water line, you might see cracks in the foundation.
 When water seeps into concrete or any material, cracks manifest.
 If you suspect a main water leak, you can check the outer foundation for cracks.